 CBSE Class 10 Maths Important Questions and Answers 2023

-The Central Board of Secondary Education (CBSE) is all set to conduct the CBSE Class 10 Mathematics exam on March 11, 2024.
-Students preparing for the CBSE 10th exam of Maths must go through the previous year’s Maths question paper.
-The CBSE 10th Mathematics 2024 exam will contain 38 questions.
-The question paper will be divided into 5 sections.
+The Central Board of Secondary Education (CBSE) conducted the CBSE Class 10 Mathematics exam on 10th March 2025, from 10:30 AM to 1:30 PM.
+Students who attended the CBSE 10th exam of Maths were advised to go through the previous year’s Maths question paper.
+The CBSE 10th Mathematics exam paper contained 38 questions, divided into 5 sections.

-Students will be required to attempt all 5 sections which consists of - MCQs, short answer type questions and long answer type questions consisting of 1, 2, 3, 4 and 5 marks.
-In this article, we have listed a few questions that were asked in the CBSE 2023 Maths board exam.
+Students were required to attempt all 5 sections, which consist of - MCQs, short answer type questions and long answer type questions consisting of 1, 2, 3, 4 and 5 marks.
+We have listed a few questions that were asked in the previous year's CBSE Maths board exam.
 Students can go through these questions to get an insight into the types of questions that hold importance and are asked in the final board exams.

 Q1.
 The prime factorisation of natural number 288 is: